lynnlangit/gcp-for-bioinformatics/6_Advanced_GCP_&_Scripts/README.md

 #### GCP General

- - 📘- See the [Advanced-GCP-concepts.csv](https://github.com/lynnlangit/gcp-essentials/blob/master/GCP-Essentials-Links.csv) file in this folder for a list of links to advanced GCP concepts.
+ - 📘  See the [Advanced-GCP-concepts.csv](https://github.com/lynnlangit/gcp-essentials/blob/master/GCP-Essentials-Links.csv) file in this folder for a list of links to advanced GCP concepts.

- - :octocat: - Find GCP enterprise usages patterns and examples scripts using the GCP SDK command line tools (gcloud, gsutil, bq,...) - see the 'gcp-essentials' repository at this [link](https://github.com/lynnlangit/gcp-essentials)
+ - :octocat: Find GCP enterprise usages patterns and examples scripts using the GCP SDK command line tools (gcloud, gsutil, bq,...) - see the 'gcp-essentials' repository at this [link](https://github.com/lynnlangit/gcp-essentials)

- - :octocat: - For many more examples of GCP Machine Learning tools, libaries and example GCP SDK ML scripts, see the 'gcp-ml-essentials' repository at this [link](https://github.com/lynnlangit/gcp-ml)
+ - :octocat: For many more examples of GCP Machine Learning tools, libaries and example GCP SDK ML scripts, see the 'gcp-ml-essentials' repository at this [link](https://github.com/lynnlangit/gcp-ml)

-#### GCP Life Sciences / Genomics

- - See Google Genomics Organization on GitHub - [link](https://github.com/googlegenomics)
+ - :octocat: See Google Genomics Organization on GitHub - [link](https://github.com/googlegenomics)